When Hillclimbers Beat Genetic Algorithms in Multimodal Optimization: The multimodal problem generator

 \section{The multimodal problem generator}

-The generator creates problem instances with a certain number of peaks (the degree of multi-modality).
-For a problem with $n$ peaks, $n$ bit-strings of length $L$ are randomly generated.
-Each of these strings is a peak (a local optimum) in the landscape.
-Different heights can be assigned to different peaks.
-To evaluate an arbitrary individual $x$, first locate its nearest peak in Hamming space,
+The multimodal problem generator was proposed by~\cite{DeJong:97} and has been used by several researchers in subsequent studies.
+The generator creates problem instances with a certain number of peaks.
+For a problem with $m$ peaks, $m$ bitstrings of length $n$ are generated uniformly at random.
+Let us denote them by $peak_i$ with $i \in \{1,2,\ldots,m\}.$ Each of these strings is a peak (an optimum) in the landscape.
+Each $peak_i$ is assigned a height $h_i$.
+To evaluate a string $x$, we first locate its nearest peak $np(x)$ in Hamming space, with ties broken uniformly at random.